ibm-cloud-docs/codeengine/service-bind.md

 To create service bindings in a project, the project must be configured with a Service ID that contains the proper access policies.
 Each policy consists of a role and an IAM-enabled entitiy.

 The required roles are,
-* The Editor role, which is required to create new service credentials or to reference existing service credentials for a service instance
+* The Operator role, which is required to create new service credentials or to reference existing service credentials for a service instance
 * The appropriate service roles (Reader, Writer, Manager, or custom service roles).
 For example, in order to create a Writer credential for a service instance, the Service ID needs at least a Writer role for that service instance.
 Note that assigning the Manager role to the Service ID is also sufficient to create a Writer role, but Reader is not.

 The IAM-enabled entities to which you can apply these roles include,